pius-ng3a/Sales-girl/README.md

 Sales-girl
 ==========

-collects monthly totals to compute totals for the year
+collects monthly totals entered from the keyboard and uses these to compute totals for the year